yvzn/htmd/README.md

 # Yet another html-to-markdown online converter

-I do not trust the other third party online services with my data (and neither should you).
+Convert from HTML to Markdown, and from Markdown to HTML, with inline images.

-So I built my own clone. 😇
+I do not trust the other third party online services with my data.
+So I built my own version 😇

 ## How ?